Changes and timeframes

 Replaces development contributions with development levies; potential changes to targeted rates to support housing growth.

-- Lead agency: Ministry of Housing and Urban Development / Central Government
+- Lead agency: Ministry of Housing and Urban Development / Department of Internal Affairs

 - Timeframe: TBC